takahm6/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15.png)

-It seems that more steps taken during weekend than weekdays, although, people are starting the avtivities later in the course of the day on weekends, which seems to make sense.
+It seems that more steps taken during weekend than weekdays throughout the day.
+People are starting the avtivities later in the course of a day and stay active until later in a day on weekends, which seems to make sense.
 The overall trend resembles one another, having a peak in the earlier part of the day and somewhat activy throughout the later half.